isaWanwan/be-present/README.md

 We would like you to test a survey for Both&.
 <br />
 ##### Who is Both& ?
 Both& is a startup that is reimagining how clothing for a trans or nonbinary person can — and should — be.
-We run surveys to understand people's pain points and preferences in clothing.
-The gathered insights inform our design of clothing for our community.
+We run surveys to understand trans and nonbinary people's pain points and preferences in clothing.
+We believe that by informing our design of clothing by the gathered insights we can serve our community.
 <br />
 ##### What should you do now?
 In this particular study, you will answer questions on style preferences.
 There are two survey version for it - a classical one and a chat one.
 We would like you to test both of them.
 After each survey version, you will be guided to meta questions automatically.
 After the meta questions, you should take the other survey version, respectively.
 Don't worry, links will guide you through the whole procedure.
 Total completion time should be no more than 10 min.